jagprog5/PDControllerInterface/README.md

 Use the left stick to move the mouse.
 If the left bumper is pressed down, it uses the fine movement mode.
 This mode is good for selecting adjacent tiles.
 If the left trigger is pressed down, then the entire window can be used, even the corners.
-Note that this scales with window size, not in-game zoom size.
+The mouse movement areas scale with window size, not in-game zoom size.

 ## Closing / Pausing the Application